-In this section, we specifically focus on the entropy production associated with the two-step protocol.
-This quantity holds significant importance in understanding the inherent irreversibility within nonequilibrium systems and provides valuable insights into the fundamental thermodynamic principles that govern the TSP.
+In this section, we specifically focus on the produced entropy associated with the two-step protocol.
+This quantity holds significant importance in understanding the inherent irreversibility within non-equilibrium systems and provides valuable insights into the fundamental thermodynamic principles that govern the TSP.